pyrech/symfony-standard/README.md

 Once you're feeling good, you can move onto reading the official [Symfony2 book][5].

-You should tweak the `security.providers` entry in the `security.yml` file to fit your needs.
+You should also tweak the `security.providers` entry in the `security.yml` file to fit your needs.

 What's inside?